 The name had to be appropriate, as this responsibility was taken seriously.
 Then the name had to pass muster with the king or queen sponsoring the voyage that brought the discoverer to the land.
 And, finally, it had to stick with the people who were going to use it.

 Through this roundabout manner, the names we see today came in to place.

 New Hampshire is one of the most straight ahead names among the New England states.
 The English explorer/colonizer John Mason sought and received a grant of land, roughly half the area between the Merrimack and Kennebec River.
 And in the grant, the property was named New Hampshire, after the county of Hampshire in old England.

 Though he may have named it, Mason never actually set foot on it.
 He died in 1635 before making his first trip to his new colony, and eventually Massachusetts took control of the territory for a while.
 But the name was a keeper.

 The naming of Maine is less straightforward and its origins less certain.
 While Mason received the southern part of the land area between the Kennebec and Merrimack Rivers, the northern portion was granted to Sir Ferdinando Gorges, another early colonizer.

-When the Pilgrims arrived in Massachusetts, they found the Algonquins already had a name for the place, they called it Massachusêuck, which meant “about the great hill.”
-It was a reference to Blue Hill and the native American tribe that populated that area, and William Bradford and company kept right on using it.
+When the Pilgrims arrived in Massachusetts, they found the Algonquins already had a name for the place.
+They called it Massachusêuck, which meant “about the great hill.”
+It was a reference to Blue Hill and the native American tribe that populated that area.
+William Bradford and company kept right on using it.